abhishek-verma/ShuffleOld/readme.md

     Shuffle Player for capstone project.

-    Working on new version focused much on a fluid UI and awesome features, currently in progress. github.com/abhishek-verma/Shuffle-2
+    Working on new version focused on a cleaner MVP implementation, much more fluid UI and awesome features, currently in progress. github.com/abhishek-verma/Shuffle-2

 - This project is based on MVP Architecture.